yun-ni-2024/ai-assistant-app/README.md

 - `GET /healthz` - Health check
 - `GET /config` - Configuration status
 - `GET /debug/sessions` - Debug: View all sessions and messages

+## 💡 Usage Guide

+### Custom System Prompts

+The application allows you to customize how the AI assistant behaves:

+1. **Open System Prompt Editor**: Click the "System Prompt" button in the top-right corner
+2. **Edit the Prompt**: Modify the text to change AI behavior (e.g., make it more formal, casual, or specialized)
+3. **Save Changes**: Click "Save & Close" to apply changes immediately
+4. **Reset to Default**: Use "Reset to Default" to restore the original prompt
+5. **Cancel Changes**: Click "Cancel" to discard changes without saving

+**Example Custom Prompts**:
+- **Pirate Style**: "You are a pirate AI assistant.
+Always respond in pirate speak and use 'Arrr!' at the beginning of your responses."
+- **Formal Business**: "You are a formal business assistant.
+Always use professional language and end responses with 'Best regards, AI Assistant.'"
+- **Technical Expert**: "You are a technical expert.
+Provide detailed, technical explanations with code examples when appropriate."

+The system prompt is automatically saved to your browser's localStorage and will persist across sessions.

 ## 🤝 Contributing